Operating While Intoxicated

 Is my driver’s license suspended?

 - On the date of violation, you were given a 30 day notice of intent to suspend.
-On the 31st day from the violation date, the Department of the Transportation has suspended the driver’s license.
+On the 31st day from the violation date, the Department of Transportation has suspended the driver’s license.
 Apply for an occupational driver’s license.

 Can I just pay my Operating while Intoxicated citation and not appear in court?